adrienabbey/ansible-homelab/README.md

   - **If you decide not to create the file**: edit the `ansible.cfg` file, commenting out the `vault_password_file` line.
   - The `.gitignore` file included with this repo excludes this file from git pushes.
 - Generate a `vault.yml` file containing your Gmail app password.
   - Use `ansible-vault create group_vars/ubuntu_common/.vault_pass` to create the file.
 This will open Vim, where you can paste the Gmail app password generated earlier.
-Use the syntax listed below.
+Use the syntax listed below, **deleting the spaces in the password**.
 When you write and quit Vim, Ansible will encrypt the file using your vault password.
   ```yaml
   ---
   # Ansible Encrypted Vault of Group Variables